PrinceGeorgesTech/git-tutorial/PITCHME.md

 ## Saving code - staging and then commiting
 Coding is very precise, so git forces users to be very clear about saving code.
 Git has two steps to save code.
-- Staging phase - these are changes I am planning on saving
+- Staging phase - changes about to be saved
-- Commiting phase - these are changes that I am sure I am saving
+- Commiting phase - changes are more permanently saved
 ---
 ## Staging
 Please, open a file and make changes to it.